 Down Under is honored to be home to the pre-eminent Iyengar School in New England.
-Under the directorship of the legendary Patricia Walden (Brookline) and the masterful Peentz Dubble (Newton), classes with the faculty honor the methodology of the late B.K.S.
-Iyengar, called the "Michelangelo of Yoga" and one of Time magazine's 100 most influential people.
-The Iyengar school offers a comprehensive curriculum including registration series’, drop in classes, monthly Philosophy Discussions, as well as Teacher Training, Assessment Preparation, Therapeutics Trainings and in-depth studies workshops.
-Certified Iyengar teachers are held to an unusually rigorous standard, earning their certification only after years of training and evaluation.
-A certification is a guarantee of a yoga experience that is intelligent, safe, and suitable for individuals with physical limitations.
+Under the directorship of the legendary Patricia Walden, classes with the faculty honor the methodology of the late B.K.S.
+Iyengar—called the "Michelangelo of Yoga," and one of Time magazine's 100 most influential people.
+The Iyengar school offers a comprehensive curriculum including seasonal registration series, drop-in classes, monthly Philosophy Discussions as well as Teacher Training, Assessment Preparation, Therapeutics Trainings, and in-depth studies workshops.
+Certified Iyengar teachers are held to an unusually rigorous standard earning their certification only after years of training and evaluation.
+A certification is a guarantee of a yoga experience that is intelligent, safe, and suitable for individuals with or without physical limitations.

 In Iyengar classes, teachers present one pose at a time offering detailed instructions about alignment.
-This methodical, unhurried approach allows students to learn to do each pose properly and safely, and to use props to effectively modify for injuries or limitations.
+This methodical and unhurried approach allows students to learn to do each pose properly and safely; and to use props to effectively modify for injuries or limitations.

 Gentle Yoga: Gentle Yoga allows both new and experienced students to learn poses postures and breathing at a slower pace.
-Poses are taught in a methodical manner, using yoga props as needed to help gently stretch, strengthen, balance and energize.
-This class may be helpful to new students with minimal flexibility to learn to move with greater ease, students recovering from illness or injury and mothers returning after pregnancy.
+Poses are taught in a methodical manner using yoga props as needed to help gently stretch, strengthen, balance, and energize.
+This class may be helpful to new students with minimal flexibility to learn to move with greater ease, to students recovering from illness or injury, and to mothers returning after pregnancy.

 Iyengar Yoga for Back Care: This class focuses on teaching poses that address back issues by increasing strength and flexibility for the whole body.
 Students will learn how to safely practice yoga for their individual back condition.